Vanathi Srinivasan: Controversy

-Disproportionate asset allegation

-Srinivasan was involved in a controversy after raids on a company named Zylog Systems, where she holds shares and her brother was a vice president.
-She denied any involvement with the company and stated that there was no proof to back up the allegations.

 Legal cases

 The AIADMK filed criminal cases of assault on Vanathi Srinivasan and six other members including the Hindu Munnani district President T. Guna in Coimbatore during the state assembly campaigns of 2016.
 The Madras High court granted her an anticipatory bail for the case in August 2016.

 Tamil Nadu bifurcation proposal

 Vanathi supports the idea of bifurcating Tamil Nadu to create a separate Kongu Nadu union territory.

 Social activism

 She was the State Organiser for Sister Nivedita 150th Birth Anniversary Celebrations.
 She also initiated water conservation projects in Coimbatore to protect the local water bodies.